trevorhauter/nvtrev/README.md

 - [vim-gitgutter](https://github.com/airblade/vim-gitgutter) - Because I want to see git diff markers every time I make a change in a file!
 - [lsp-zero](https://github.com/VonHeikemen/lsp-zero.nvim) - For LSPs baby! (along with whatever other packer plugins are included in the default lsp-zero config)
 - [mason](https://github.com/williamboman/mason.nvim) - (In tandem with lsp-zero) so we can install an lsp server as easy as a packer plugin!
+- [symbols-outline](https://github.com/simrat39/symbols-outline.nvim) - To know where you are in your file (I'm not really sure about this one honestly.
+Good chance I remove it)